-On this day.
-1884: Harry Truman was born.
-He was the 33rd president, serving between 1945-53.
-Truman became President when Franklin D. Roosevelt died.
-He retired with low approval ratings, but today is regarded as one of the greatest presidents.
+May 8, 1884: Harry Truman was born.
+He was the 33rd president, serving between 1945 and 1953.
+Truman became president when Franklin D. Roosevelt died.
+He retired with low approval ratings, but today is regarded as a great president.
 He ordered the atomic bombing of Japan, oversaw the Marshall Plan, Berlin Airlift, Korean War, and the creation of NATO.

 Each morning, Truman went on a brisk walk around Washington — unthinkable today — and played poker with White House reporters.
 He once threatened to punch a Washington Post reporter in the nose for writing a bad review about his daughter's singing.
 He was the last president without a college degree.